VolumetricCondensed

 Intermediate

 Chris Huggett founded the Oxford Synthesiser Company in the 1970s.
-He spent his career designing what later became classic gear: the EDP Wasp and OSCar synthesisers, most of Akai's samplers in the 1990s, and pretty much all of Novation's musical instruments.
+He spent his career designing what became classic instruments: the EDP Wasp and OSCar synthesisers, most of Akai's samplers in the 1990s, and pretty much all of Novation's musical products.

 In 2019, Chris took on a commission for a new company.
-Given creative free rein, he started developing a hybrid synth that revisited and extended favourite parts of his earliest work, but with modern features.
+Given creative free rein, he started developing a hybrid synth that revisited some of his earliest work, but improved it with modern features.
 Unfortunately, he was diagnosed with cancer at around the same time, and didn't survive the first lockdown.

 Having worked with Chris for a while at Novation, and being a little involved with the same new company, I was standing in a footlight when the music stopped.
-The contents of Chris's desk and hard drive were opened up: a well-conceived but technically rough proof of concept; hardware and firmware assembled from a variety of sources with some clever touches.
-With the blessing of his estate, we were given permission to see what we might do with them.
+With the permission of his estate, the contents of Chris's desk and hard drive allowed us to inherit a well-conceived, sometimes brilliant, but technically rough proof of concept.
+We were given permission to see what we might do with the hardware and software.

 As a solo engineer, my job was to understand the context and intentions embodied in Chris's draft, to shape and polish it without losing his fingerprints, and to see it into production before the money ran out.